-Network monitoring software is a solution that helps evaluate IT infrastructure performance and internet traffic over an organization's network to optimize IT resource utilization.
+Network monitoring software is a solution that helps evaluate IT infrastructure performance and internet traffic over an organisation's network to optimise IT resource utilisation.
 IT also monitors connected servers and other peripherals on a continuous, real-time basis to anticipate possible issues.
-In addition, it helps to identify abnormalities in the network and take strategic actions to minimize or avoid any damage.
+In addition, it helps to identify abnormalities in the network and take strategic action to minimise or avoid any damage.

 The benefits of network monitoring software

 Network monitoring software not only helps in maintaining proper network continuity, it also keeps IT infrastructure and business data safe from external threats.
 A lack of network monitoring software or poor execution of a monitoring solution can lead to unexpected crashes, data leaks, and slow device performance, among other issues.

 - Complete IT infrastructure monitoring: Network monitoring software offers single-window visibility into all IT equipment and accessories used by an organisation.
 This allows administrators to monitor the performance of individual equipment along with the complete network.
 This is helpful in scenarios where shutting down one piece of equipment can save the entire network.

 - Smooth network operations: Network monitoring software helps businesses stay engaged with customers through smooth and uninterrupted network operations.
 Network administrators can even send advance notice to employees as well as external stakeholders if they plan to temporarily shut down the network for maintenance and upgrades.
 This helps businesses to meet their service-level agreements and offer services as promised.

 - Traffic monitoring: With features like bandwidth analysis and throttling, network monitoring solutions help administrators better utilise their network bandwidth and run apps more smoothly.
 They can track disruptive apps, identify employees that are wasting bandwidth on non-official work, analyse past bandwidth utilisation to predict future needs, etc.